A flexible control function approach for survival data subject to different types of censoring: Simulation study

 \subsubsection{Misspecified control function}

-Assume again that $\tilde{X} \sim \mathcal{N}(0,1)$ and that $\tilde{W} \sim U[0,2]$.
-Suppose that the endogenous variable $Z$ is binary.
-To identify the control function $V$, we model $Z = \mathbbm{1}(W^{\top}\gamma - \nu>0)$ with a specified distribution of $\nu$.
-Consider the setting where it is assumed that $\nu \sim \text{Logistic}(0,1)$ and use the same parameter values as in section \ref{subsecsim}.
-However, other distributions can be assumed on $\nu$ as well.
+Consider the same setting as in Section \ref{subsecsim}, with a binary variable $Z$.
+To identify the control function $V$, we model $Z = \mathbbm{1}(W^\top \gamma - \nu > 0)$, for some specified distribution of $\nu$.
+In Section \ref{subsecsim}, we assumed $\nu \sim \text{Logistic}(0, 1)$.
+However, other distributions could have been assumed on $\nu$ as well.
 In particular, two common choices for the link function are the probit link and the cumulative log-log link.
-Therefore, data will be simulated for which $\nu$ follows a standard normal distribution (for the probit link) or $\nu$ follows a standard Gumbel distribution (cumulative log-log link).
-The necessary formulas and derivations can be found in the Supplementary Material.
+To investigate the effect of possible misspecification, data will be simulated for which $\nu$ follows a standard normal distribution (for the probit link) or $\nu$ follows a standard Gumbel distribution (cumulative log-log link).
 The assumed model will always make use of the logit link and hence the control function is misspecified.
+The necessary formulas and derivations can be found in Section E.1 of the Supplementary Material.

-For both considered distributions on $\nu$, the estimates of $\lambda_T$ and $\lambda_C$ are biased and the theoretical confidence intervals almost never contain the true parameter values.
-However, if $\nu$ follows a normal distribution, the bias of the estimated causal effect of $Z$ on $T$ seems to be relatively low and the coverage ratio still reasonably high, even though $\lambda_T V$ does not completely capture the part of $u_T$ that is correlated with $Z$.
-Also for the other parameters, the bias and coverage ratio are still acceptable in our opinion.
+We find that for both considered distributions on $\nu$, the estimates of $\lambda_1$ and $\lambda_2$ are biased and the theoretical confidence intervals almost never contain the true parameter values.
+However, if $\nu$ follows a normal distribution (probit link), the bias of the estimated causal effect of $Z$ on $T^1$ seems to be relatively low and the coverage rate is still reasonably high, even though $\lambda_1 V$ does not completely capture the part of $u_1$ that is correlated with $Z$.
+Also for the other parameters, the bias and coverage rate are still acceptable in our opinion.
 When $\nu$ follows a standard Gumbel distribution, the results become less precise.
-The bias of $\alpha_T$ has increased considerably.
+The bias of $\alpha_1$ has increased considerably.
 This could be expected as the logit link is less similar to the cumulative log-log link than to the probit link.